kwirk/eventgallery/admin/doc/readme.md

 ## Manage Files

 Once you created your event and uploaded some photos you may want to manage those files.
 Here is the right place for it.
 On this page you can sort, delete and modify the status of an image.
+If you want to change the title or the description of an image just click on "Title" or "Description" and enter your data to the two fields which appear.
+Hit the save button to store it in the database.

 - published